 In 1992 I got my first few games.
 Winter Challenge was possibly the first one, and needless to say I loved it.
 A few months later I bought my first computer magazine and it included a demo of Premier Manager 2.
 I played that sim for hours on end, even trying to skip family lunches and dinner just to keep playing.
 My mom was quite worried at this point.

 It’s worth spending some time on Premier Manager 2, this game was important because the whole ideas was to manage a football team in simulation fashion.
 This type of game would later become very popular, but this was one of the first sim games.
 Basically, you had full control of the sporting aspects of the football team, but crucially for me, you also controlled the club’s finances and were responsible for keeping the club out of the red.
-The more money you made the better, as you would then be able to afford signing new players and help your cause as team coach.
+The more money you made the better, as you would then be able to afford to sign new players and help your cause as team coach.
 Premier Manager 2 also had a truly fantastic soundtrack that I can’t get tired of even today.

 Notable games I played on the Dell PC in the early 90s: